JuliaLang/www.julialang.org/blog/2023/04/julia-1.9-highlights.md

 - [ ] Authors for "Memory usage hint"
 - [ ] Authors for "Tasks and the interactive thread pool"
 - [ ] Stack function
-- [ ] Link to docs for Numbered REPL prompt
+- [ ] Link to docs for Numbered REPL promp
+- [ ] move images from imgur to in repo

 ## Caching of native code